-To reset an Office 365 user's password, a temporary password will need to be generated.
-This article explains how to request the temporary password, log in, and reset it.
+To reset a Microsoft 365 user's password, a temporary password will need to be generated.
+This article explains how to request a temporary password, log in, and reset it.

 The password for cPanel will be the same password used to log into your account.
 For help accessing the account, you can review: